TickingClocks/HDD-Clock-V3/README.md

 The current plan is to have at least 7 dots or "pixels" tall in the spinning light mask.
 If I can add an additional 6 dots placed precicely between the first 7 dots I can make a solid line out of the dots.
 If possible, worth experimenting with.
 The spinning light mask will likely be 3D printed.

+Improvements over V2.0
+  1. Using a buffer to ensure the MCU is seeing proper HIGH and LOW levels from the IR reflective sensor
+  2. Powered from USB-C.
+  3. Using APA102-2020 LEDs.
+These are 25X faster than WS2812B (Neopixels) and are 60% smaller allowing me to update faster and place more in the same space.
+  4. Using several small holes in the light mask rather than 1 slit.
+This allows me to draw text instead of just clock hands.
+  5. Elimination of wires for assembly.
+Power and data connections between the driver board and the LED board are passed between SMT PCB spring pins.
+This will simplify assembly and clean up the look.
+  6. Right angle buttons and right angle encoder for human interface.
+  7. Updated LED board shape aiding in heat disapation, consistent placement of the HDD data arm.